top of page

 Here’s my take on why saying it isn’t enough, and what leaders need to show instead.

 “Leadership” has become one of the most overused, and mis-understood, words in business.
+There, I said it.
+(Someone had too.)

 It shows up in mission statements, on glossy posters in break rooms, and in endless conversations about culture.
 The assumption seems to be that if we repeat the word often enough, better leaders will somehow appear.